 A divorce begins with an “Original Petition for Divorce” and ends with a “Final Decree of Divorce,” which disposes of all issues related to the parties’ children, property and debts.
 This process can take as little time to complete as just a few months, or take more than a year.
 Part of this depends on the level of conflict between the parties, and the complexity of the issues.
-In property intensive cases, it’s often necessary to engage in a process called discovery, in which the attorneys gather information about the value and location of the parties’ assets.
-In contested cases involving children, the court may appoint a therapist or representative of the children to assess and protect their needs.
+In some cases, it’s necessary to engage in a process called discovery, in which the attorneys gather information about the value and location of the parties’ assets, questions about child related issues, and general information about the other spouse’s claims and defenses.
+In contested cases involving children, the court may appoint a qualified mental health professional or representative of the children to assess and protect their needs.
 No matter what the issue may be, the ultimate goal should be to resolve all disputes without the time, expense and anguish of a lengthy court battle.
 View our Divorce Process Flow Chart for more information.

 More About Divorce in Round Rock, TX

 Want to Schedule a Consultation?